karthikramal/emotion-based-programmatic-advertising/README.md

 <li>Copywriting: To create ad copies, especially for potential customers</li>
 <li>Retail network: To integrate retail data</li>
 <li>Partners: To understand their perspectives on the potential customers</li>
-<li>Psychology experts: To understand and identify csutomers' pain points, interests, and psychology</li>
+<li>Psychology experts: To understand and identify customers' pain points, interests, and psychology</li>
 <li>& Customers: To directly understand the customers and create customer journeys</li>
 </ol>